swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

     (.-value field)))
 ```

-Now we want HTML `ul` tags to act as hideable ui components.
+We want HTML `ul` tags to act as hideable list components.
 So we add
 concrete implementations of `IHideable` and `IUIList`.

 ```